"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 "Right?
 I may not be the smartest–"

-"Shut up.
-Anyway, even I can tell she's above us.
+"Shut up!
+Anyway, even I can tell that she's above us.
 My instincts are screaming not to mess with her."

 Prism's facets flickered in surprise.
 "Did those two just agree on something?"

 "I believe so."
 Aloe confirmed.
-It's a mutual understanding.
-The being before us… she may even be comparable to you, Boss.
+That said, I can understand how they feel.
+The being before us, this Entity… she may even be comparable to you, Boss.

 "I see."
 Prism drifted forward, her colors flowing seamlessly across her geometric surface.
 "Then let's begin."

-The pressure emanating from the crimson entity intensified as they approached.
-Even Cream and Gold, who rarely admitted inferiority, felt the weight of it.
+The pressure emanating from the crimson Entity intensified as they approached.
+Even Cream and Gold, who rarely admitted their inferiority, felt the weight of it.

-The crimson entity inclined slightly.
-"You may call me Ember.
-The pleasure is mine."
+The crimson Entity inclined slightly.
+"You may call me Ember, and the pleasure is mine."

 [She's arrogant.
 I don't like her.]